 - Broccoli even has significant amounts of omega 3 fatty acids.
 It is anti-inflammatory.

-- Furthermore, broccoli contains high levels of both calcium and vitamin K. Both are important for bone health and prevention of osteoporosis.
+- Furthermore, broccoli contains high levels of both calcium and vitamin K. Both are important for bone health and the prevention of osteoporosis.

 - Finally, broccoli helps in digestion, prevents constipation, maintains low blood sugar, and curbs overeating.